 1. Join National Organizations

 Moving around the country from one state to the next means you’ll always have a fresh bunch of coworkers to interact and grow with.
 However, having some consistency through the form of joining national organizations can be a good idea.
 In addition to receiving information on the latest in the allied health industry or your specific focus, you’ll have the chance to connect with others on a national level.
-Certain organizations can help you to make the most out of new locations, or even help you gain traction with certain facilities or places where you’ve always wanted to work!
+Certain organizations can help you to make the most out of new locations.
+They can even help you gain traction with certain facilities or places where you’ve always wanted to work!

 2. Be Social When You Can!